armandogarcia17/Sensorless_FOC_PMSM/README.md

-# Demos for Motor Control Deployment on Microchip Controllers
+# Demo for Motor Control Deployment on Microchip Controllers
 Field-Oriented Control (FOC) of Permanent Magnet Synchronous Motor (PMSM) Using Microchip's dsPICDEM™ MCLV-2 Development Board

-These examples implement the field-oriented control (FOC) technique to control the speed of a three-phase PMSM.
-The examples use flux observer and sliding mode observer position estimation techniques.
+These example implements the field-oriented control (FOC) technique to control the speed of a three-phase PMSM using flux observer position estimation technique.

 The motor control algorithm runs on the Microchip dsPICDEM™ MCLV-2 Development Board.
 This board provides a cost-effective solution to develop and evaluate either 3-phase sensor-based or 3-phase sensorless Brushless DC (BLDC) and PMSM control applications.
 It supports Microchip’s 100-pin motor control Plug-In-Modules (PIMs) with these controllers:
 - dsPIC33C, dsPIC33E and dsPIC33F Digital Signal Controllers (DSCs)